 Like with anything you’re blending, it will just come together more quickly in a high speed blender.
 With a regular blender, just keep blending, stopping occasionally to give the motor a rest, until you have a nice, smooth mix.

-I like using Massaman curry paste best to make my Coconut Curry Sauce, but you can use any curry paste that you like.
-That’s the beauty of this sauce – it’s super versatile!
+I like using Massaman or red curry paste best to make my Coconut Curry Sauce, but you can use any curry paste that you like.
+That’s the beauty of this recipe – it’s super versatile!

 You can also totally fix it if you end up with a sauce that’s too hot.
 Just add more coconut milk until you reach your desired heat level.
 Making your perfect Coconut Curry Sauce is all about that balance, and once you find it, you are golden.